fushioncode/Fintech-Backend-Project/README.md

 - Adding support for multi-currency operations.
 - Integrating with third-party APIs for credit score checks.
 - Enhancing security with multi-factor authentication.
+- Admin-specific functionalities for managing and monitoring the application.

 ---